maranomynet/virtualbrowser/README.md

-# jQuery.fn.virtualBrowser();
+# virtualBrowser

-Turns any element into a virtual browser window (or iframe), attempting to capture all link-clicks and form submits and convert them into ajax-requests, and then (manipulate and) insert the response document into the virtualBrowser element (which is the semantic equivalient of a real browser's <body>).
+...is a jQuery plugin that turns any element into a virtual browser window (or `iframe`), attempting to capture all link-clicks and form submits and convert them into ajax-requests, and then (manipulate and) insert the response document into the virtualBrowser element (which is the semantic equivalient of a real browser's `<body>`).

 [Version 1.1](1.1/) is the current version, but the 1.0 folder is left in to support older scripts.